 Select an Observable: From the Observables tab in a case, click on the observable of interest.

-Review Associated Cases: If the observable is associated with other cases, they will appear under Cases with this Observable in the Observable details form, helping you track the observable impact across multiple incidents.
+Review Associated Cases: If the observable is associated with other cases, they will appear in the table under Cases with this Observable in the Observable details form, helping you track the observable impact across multiple incidents.

 Cases are matched based on the observable's type and value.